Insights · 11 min read

 Continuing with our example from above, returning users should be able to log in successfully and hit their profile page on our site.

-So let's build a segment in FullStory to understand how many returning customers are able to do that.
+So let's build a segment in Fullstory to understand how many returning customers are able to do that.

 FullStory event filter